StartingDown/ProdigyLauncher/README.md

-# ProdigyLauncher
-Launches Prodigy without having to type the website.
+### Prodigy Launcher
+Launch prodigy with a click of just one application.
+## Disclaimer
+You will have to log in all the time, you also need Wi-Fi.